The Weathering Risk Peace Pillar

 What we do:

-In partnership with experienced peacebuilding organisations, the Weathering Risk Peace Pillar implements climate-linked peacebuilding projects in regions severely affected by conflict and climate risks.
+In partnership with experienced peacebuilding and peacemaking organisations, the Weathering Risk Peace Pillar implements projects in Iraq, Yemen, Somalia, Nigeria and the Bay of Bengal.
+The projects incorporate climate and environmental considerations into their consultations, dialogues and mediation work.
 Guided by the analytical approach of Weathering Risk, the Peace Pillar translates climate security foresight and analysis into peacebuilding action where it is needed most.
-Through and from implementation, the Peace Pillar aims to share and elevate evidence-based recommendations on mainstreaming climate security to support sustainable peace processes.
+Through and from implementation, the Peace Pillar aims to share and elevate evidence-based recommendations on mainstreaming climate and environmental security to support sustainable peace processes.

 Who: